 Work on Craighill Channel Lower Front Range Lighthouse began in 1873.
-Interestingly, this was only the second caisson lighthouse in the United States, with the Duxbury Lighthouse in Massachusetts, completed in 1872, being the first.
+Interestingly, this was only the second caisson lighthouse in the United States, with Duxbury Pier Lighthouse in Massachusetts, completed in 1872, being the first.
 However, the Craighill Channel construction was considered much more challenging from an engineering standpoint.
 Following the successful completion of Craighill Channel Lower Front Range Lighthouse, the caisson method of construction became the method of choice in areas where ice floes were a concern.

 While the construction of the lower front range was eventually a success, the process was more complicated than originally anticipated.
 When work began at the selected site, it was discovered that a solid foundation did not exist within sixty feet of the surface of the water.
 As a result, an additional appropriation of $25,000 had to be requested.
 To achieve an effective foundation for the lighthouse, ten feet of mud was removed from the channel floor, and that was just the beginning.

 A caisson crib, built of hardwood and composed of four layers of one-foot-thick sections of timber, was assembled at Havre de Grace, and to this was bolted the first course of the cast-iron cylinder, which was thirty feet in diameter.
 The first attempt to place the caisson atop the piles in October 1873 was unsuccessful, however, by the end of the month, the addition of two more courses of the cylinder and ballast allowed the caisson to be successfully set in position.
-The iron tube was then filled with concrete, and 5,000 tons of broke stone were deposited around it during the month of November.
+The iron tube was then filled with concrete, and 5,000 tons of broken stone were deposited around it during the month of November.